Characterizations of Asplund and Tame Functionals using Arens Products: Introduction

 Following a suggestion of M.~Megrelishvili, and taking inspiration from J.~Pym \cite{Pym1993}, the present paper extends this Arens-theoretic viewpoint beyond the WAP setting, focusing instead on the broader and increasingly important classes of \emph{Asplund} and \emph{tame} functionals \cite{TameFunc}.
 These classes arise naturally in Banach space theory and topological dynamics, where they correspond to low complexity systems.
 Specifically, they are related to fragmentability and absence of $\ell^{1}$-sequences \cite{GM-rose, GM-MTame}.
 We believe that their usefulness will carry over to the realm of Banach algebras as well.

 A central goal of this paper is to provide a unified ``dictionary'' translating orbit regularity between $\A$ and its bidual: weak compactness (WAP), separability/fragmentability (Asplund), and co-tameness (tameness) emerge as three facets of the same Arens-theoretic picture.
 The full parallelism is laid out in the table of Theorem~\ref{thm:summary}.
-In particular, we relate: \begin{itemize} \item geometric properties of the right orbit $\varphi \circledast B_{\A}$ (weak compactness / Asplundness / tameness), \item properties of the left orbit map $\Or_{\varphi}^{(l)}\colon \A^{**} \to \A^{*}$ (continuity / fragmentability), \item properties of families of Arens multiplication operators, and \item weak compactness/separability/co-tameness of the bidual orbit $B_{\A^{**}} \circledast \varphi$. \end{itemize}
+In particular, we relate: \begin{itemize} \item geometric properties of the right orbit $\varphi \circledast B_{\A}$ (weak compactness / Asplundness / tameness), \item properties of the left orbit map $\Or_{\varphi}^{(l)}\colon \A^{**} \to \A^{*}$ (continuity / fragmentability), \item properties of families of Arens multiplication operators on $\A^{**}$, and \item weak compactness/separability, and co-tameness of the bidual orbit $B_{\A^{**}} \circledast \varphi$. \end{itemize}

-We present two main applications.
+We present two applications.
 First, in Section~\ref{section:directions_and_examples} we illustrate the abstract criteria on algebras of bounded operators, and then on operator algebras arising from group representations.
 In both settings we obtain concrete sufficient conditions (Propositions~\ref{prop:sufficient_conditions_for_matrix_coefficients} and~\ref{prop:sufficient_conditions_for_group_matrix_coefficients}), and we view these results as a starting point for further work.

 As our main application, we specialize to the group algebra $\A=L^{1}(G)$ of a locally compact group $G$.
 Identifying $\A^{*}$ with $L^{\infty}(G)$, we obtain concrete descriptions of right Asplund and right tame elements of $L^{\infty}(G)$ in terms of orbits under finitely additive $\{0,1\}$-valued measures (Theorems~\ref{thm:asplund_subsets_on_locally_compact_groups} and~\ref{thm:right_tame_left_co_tame_locally_compact}).
-In particular, for second-countable locally compact groups, the characteristic functions $1_{X}$ are right Asplund precisely when the associated orbits are countable.
+Applied to countable, discrete groups, this can be seen as a generalization of a result of Glasner and Megrelishvili \cite[Thm.~4.11]{GM-MTame} about the dynamics of characteristic functions in $\Z$.

 The $L^1(G)$ case is especially significant in light of our recent work \cite{meTameFunc}, where it was shown, answering a question posed in \cite{TameFunc}, that a right uniformly continuous function on $G$ is Asplund (respectively tame) as a function if and only if it is Asplund (respectively tame) as a functional on $L^{1}(G)$.
 Together, these results show that dynamical regularity properties of functions on $G$ are reflected in the Arens-product orbit structure of $L^{1}(G)^{**}$, and in particular in the action of finitely additive $\{0,1\}$-valued measures.